AML14/tratto/experiment/README.md

 ### Analysis

 We use the generated tests in `experiment/output/tog-test/[tog]/` and report statistics using `TestAnalyzer.java`.
+The class `TestAnalyzer.java` computes the mutation score using PITest, and determines the number of positive/negative sample by the number of failing/passing tests, respectively.